DanielePalaia/CopyManagerTest/README.md

 filename=/Users/dpalaia/export.csv
 ```

+query is the query to run in copy mode
-delim is the column you want to use for the copy command. </br>
+delim is the column separator you want to use for the copy command. </br>
 filename is the output file </br>

 At the end you will have an output like this: </br>